Robert Gordon University: Reputation and rankings

 In the subject league tables from The Guardian, it was first in Scotland for four subjects in 2017 (Health Professions; Journalism; Architecture; and Pharmacy), while securing three subjects in the UK top 10.

 The Sunday Times awarded RGU the title of Best Modern University in the UK for 2012 in its University Guide 2012.
 The title had previously been won by Oxford Brookes University for each of the preceding ten years.
 RGU received the 2012 award partly due to ratings of the quality of teaching and research, but also due to its employment record which was judged the best of any UK university.
 RGU was also named as Best Modern University in the UK in The Times Good University Guide 2013.

-In 2017, RGU received the TEF Gold Framework of Excellence in teaching.
+International collaboration

-Graduate employment
+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

-At one time, the Robert Gordon University had the highest rate among the UK universities of graduates in employment or postgraduate study six months after graduation.
-In 2015, HESA announced that 97.2% of RGU graduates were in work or further education within six months of graduating.
-Specialised institutions such as Royal College of Music, Institute of Education and Trinity Laban Conservatoire of Music and Dance scored higher than Robert Gordon University.
+The university also participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.

 Symbols and identity

 The university's logo and corporate identity make frequent use of the colour purple and the "Gordon" font, all of which appear extensively on campus signage, printed material and online.
 The current logo was unveiled in February 2013.
 From 2009 to 2013, the logo consisted of a roundel derived from the university's coat of arms.

-Most universities in the UK are designated by order of the Privy Council; unusually for a university named after an individual, according to Robert Gordon University (Scotland) Order of Council 1993 the official name of the university includes the prefix "The" (as with The George Washington University, The Ohio State University and The College of William & Mary).
+Most universities in the UK are designated by order of the Privy Council; unusually for a university named after an individual, according to Robert Gordon University (Scotland) Order of Council 1993 the official name of the university includes the prefix "The" (as with George Washington University, Ohio State University and the College of William & Mary).
 However, current university branding typically leaves it out although it is still used for graduation.